KristerHalen/Kubernetes1/readme.md

 ### K3s
 URL: ***https://github.com/k3s-io/k3s*** and ***https://docs.k3s.io/***

+Besides the K8s core functionality that is the orchestrator part described in the document [Deep.md](file://Deep.md) we also have some basic cluster services that will make our cluster work better.
+We will refer to them here as ***Cluster Services***

-K3s is a very efficient and lightweight fully K8s compliant distribution, it includes:
+K3s is a very efficient and lightweight fully K8s compliant distribution, it includes the cluster services:

 ***Flannel***: a very simple L2 overlay network that satisfies the K8s requirements.
 This is a CNI plugin (Container Network Interface), such as Calico, Romana, Weave-net.
 Flannel doesn’t support K8s Network Policy, but it can be replaced by Calico if needed.